GetMural/mural-docusaurus/docs/HorizontalSlideshow.md

 ![Mural's Horizontal Slideshow item on desktop](./assets/output/HorizontalSlideshow-desktop.png "Mural's Horizontal Slideshow item on desktop")

-`Slide [+]` Clicking this adds another slide to the slideshow.
+`Add item` Clicking this button adds another slide to the slideshow.
 You can have as many slides in the slideshow as you want.
-For optimal results large slideshows are discouraged as currently all images for a slideshow are bulk loaded as a set.
+For optimal results long slideshows are discouraged as currently all images for a slideshow are bulk loaded as a set.

-## Title
+## Slideshow Title

-This is for the title of the individual slide
+This is for the title of the entire slideshow.

+## Navigation

+This is where you write the text you want to appear in the story's navigation menu.

-## Credits
+## Items

+### Upload image

+This is where you select the image to be uploaded.
+Images can be in common formats such as .gif and .jpg.
+Images for the slideshows must be uploaded from your computer's file system - you cannot use image URLs in the horizontal slideshow.

+### Slide title

+This is where you write the text for the individual slide.

+### Slide credits

-This is for the image credit
+This is where you write the text for the image credit, should you choose to use it.

-## Image Sources

-### Small image

-This image is for display on mobile.
-The small image works best at 1080 x 1920. (mobile portrait)

-### Medium image

-This image will be for display on older computers with lower-resolution screens or tablets.
-The medium image works best at 768 x 1024. (tablet portrait)

-### Large image

-This image will be for display on large and high-resolution screens.
-The large image works best at 1920 x 1080. (desktop landscape)
+### Image alt text

+This is where you write the alt text for the individual slide.

 The width in pixels of each breakpoint of a Mural story window are: